of Young women don't have access to education

 Watch the testimony of Rumana, from Bashantek TDC in Dakka, Bangladesh

-10 out of 21 centers are exclusively dedicated to supporting Young Women.
-The workforce in the other centers is made up overwhelmingly of women.
-The same goes for the Catalysts in the field.
-In order to enable Young Mothers to follow training, LP4Y develops the Little Angels Academies (LAA) within the centers whenever the need is identified.
+In order to enable Young Mothers to follow training, LP4Y develops the LITTLE ANGELS ACADEMIES within the centers whenever the need is identified.
 This is vital to the integration of Young Mothers and will be extended in 2021.

 In parallel with these real solutions for the professional integration of excluded Young Women, the Youth and Catalysts are multiplying initiatives aimed at raising awareness about the condition of women.
 The MEI Care 4 Change organizes training sessions on women’s health, and the MEI Connect 4 Change offers digital training specially for women.
 The nursery assistants at the LAA organize events to raise awareness in the surrounding schools.
 Finally, for International Women’s Day, multiple centers organized debates, inviting participants to express themselves and question their beliefs regarding the condition of women locally as well as nationally.